-- (b) For maintenance of the PCM notation, Annual Survey is to be carried out as follows: - (i) Satisfactory operating conditions of the propeller shaft are to be confirmed, including the verification of the records of lubricating oil analysis, lubricating oil consumption, bearing temperatures and wear down readings. - (c) Where the notation PCM has been assigned, the propeller shaft need not be withdrawn at surveys as required by 1.6.8 provided all condition monitoring data is found to be within permissible limits and all exposed areas of the shaft are examined by a magnetic particle crack detection method.
-Where the Surveyor considers that the data presented is not entirely to his satisfaction the shaft will be required to be withdrawn in accordance with 1.6.8. - (d) For craft with PCM notation, the propeller shaft survey interval required by 2.3.2(c) or (d) of this Part will be extended up to 15 years provided: - (i) Annual Surveys are carried out to the satisfaction of the attending Surveyors, and - (ii) The followings are carried out at each propeller shaft survey due date required by 2.3.2(c) or (d). - (1) Bearing weardown measurement. - (2) Verification that the propeller is free of damage which may cause the propeller to be out of balance. - (3) Verification of effective inboard seal. - (4) Renewal of outboard seal in accordance with manufacturer's recommendation. - (5) For keyed propellers, the fore part of the shaft taper and shaft keyway are to be examined by an appropriate surface crack detection method (such as magnetic particle or dye-penetration), for which dismantling of the propeller and removal of the key will be required. - (e) Initial Survey for existing craft obtaining PCM notation - (i) All systems required by 2.3.5(a) of this Part are to be examined and tested in accordance with the approval plans, and - (ii) Propeller shaft survey as per 2.3 of this Part will be required if the last propeller shaft survey was carried out more than 5 years prior to the initial survey, or - (iii) The propeller shaft survey may be waived subject to satisfactory review of the following records: - (1) Six-monthly records of stern bearing oil analysis for water and metal contents, covering the last 5 years. - (2) Monthly records of stern bearing oil consumption, covering the last 5 years. - (3) Monthly records of stern bearing temperature monitoring, covering the last 5 years. - (4) Propeller shaft, stern bearing assembly and propeller operation and repair records, if available. - (5) Records of stern bearing clearance and weardown measurement from new building and last dry docking.
+- (6) If the In-Water Survey is carried out, external inspection of accessible parts of the propeller shaft is to be carried out with specific attention on the condition of the coating, where applicable.
+This applies for installations with external propeller shaft bearings with parts of tail shaft exposed to sea, e.g. struts and A-brackets etc. - (d) Where the notation PCM-OL or PCM-OLW has been assigned, the propeller shaft need not be withdrawn at surveys as required by 1.6.8 provided all condition monitoring data is found to be within permissible limits and all exposed areas of the shaft are examined by a magnetic particle crack detection method.
+Where the Surveyor considers that the data presented is not entirely to his satisfaction the shaft will be required to be withdrawn in accordance with 1.6.8. - (e) For craft with PCM-OL or PCM-OLW notation, the maximum propeller shaft survey interval required by 2.3.2 and 2.3.3 of this Part shall not exceed 15 years provided: - (i) Annual Surveys are carried out to the satisfaction of the attending Surveyors, and - (ii) The followings are carried out at each propeller shaft survey due date required by 2.3.2(c) or (d). - (1) Bearing weardown measurement. - (2) Verification that the propeller is free of damage which may cause the propeller to be out of balance. - (3) Verification of effective inboard and outboard seals. - (4) Renewal of outboard seal in accordance with manufacturer's recommendation. - (f) Initial Survey for existing craft obtaining PCM-OL or PCM-OLW notation - (i) All systems required by 2.3.5(a) or 2.3.5(b) of this Part are to be examined and tested in accordance with the approval plans, and - (ii) Propeller shaft survey as per 2.3.2 or 2.3.3 of this Part is to be required including drawing the shaft and examining the entire shaft, or - (iii) For PCM-OL notation

+If the last propeller shaft survey was carried out not more than 5 years prior to the initial survey, the propeller shaft survey may be waived subject to satisfactory review of the following records:

+- (1) Six-monthly records of stern bearing oil analysis for water and metal contents, covering the last 5 years. - (2) Monthly records of stern bearing oil consumption, covering the last 5 years. - (3) Monthly records of stern bearing temperature monitoring, covering the last 5 years. - (4) Propeller shaft, stern bearing assembly and propeller operation and repair records, if available. - (5) Records of stern bearing clearance and weardown measurement from new building and last dry docking.